-The domestic fishery has been prosecuted every season from 1960/61 to 1995/96.
-During the early years of the fishery through the late 1970s, most or all of the retained catch was harvested in the area between 172° W longitude and 179°15' W longitude.
-Peak harvest occurred during the 1964/65 season with a retained catch of 9,611 t.
-As the annual retained catch decreased into the mid-1970s and the early-1980s, the area west of 179°15' W longitude began to account for a larger portion of the retained catch.
 After 1995/96, the fishery was opened only occasionally.
 There was an exploratory fishery in 1998/99, three commissioner's permit fisheries in limited areas during 2000/01-2002/03 to allow for ADF&G-Industry surveys, and two commercial fisheries with a GHL of 227 t in 2002/03 and 2003/04 in the Petrel Bank area.
 The fishery has been closed since 2003/04.

-Retained catch from 1985/86 to 1994/95 averaged 426 t, but the retained catch during the 1995/96 season dropped to 18 t.
-Most of the catch since the 1990/91 season was harvested in the Petrel Bank area (between 179° W longitude and 179° E longitude) and the last two commercial fishery seasons were opened only in the Petrel Bank area with 231 t in 2002/03 and 218 t in 2003/04.
 Non-retained catch of red king crabs occurs in both the directed red king crab fishery, the Aleutian Islands golden king crab fishery, and in groundfish fisheries.
-Estimated bycatch mortality in the crab fisheries during the 1995/96 to 2018/19 seasons averaged 1 t in crab fisheries and 1 t in groundfish fisheries.
-Estimated annual total fishing mortality from 1995/96 to 2018/19 averaged 31 t.
-The average retained catch during that period was 24 t.
+Estimated annual total fishing mortality from 1995/96 to 2019/20 averaged 30 t.
+The average retained catch during that period was 23 t.
 This fishery is rationalized under the Crab Rationalization Program only for the area west of 179° W longitude.

-The 1960/61 to 2007/08 time series of retained catch (number and pounds of crabs), effort (vessels, landings and pot lifts), average weight and average carapace length of landed crabs, and catch-per-unit effort (number of crabs per pot lift) are available.
-Bycatch from crab fisheries from 1995/96 to 2018/19 and from groundfish fisheries from 1993/94 to 2018/19 are available.
+The 1960/61 to 2019/20 time series of retained catch (number and pounds of crabs), effort (vessels, landings and pot lifts), average weight and average carapace length of landed crabs, and catch-per-unit effort (number of crabs per pot lift) are available.
+Bycatch from crab fisheries from 1995/96 to 2019/20 and from groundfish fisheries from 1993/94 to 2019/20 are available.
 There is no assessment model for this stock.
 The standardized surveys of the Petrel Bank area conducted by ADF&G in 2006 and 2009 and the ADF&G-Industry Petrel Bank surveys conducted in 2001 were too limited in geographic scope and too infrequent for reliable estimation of abundance for the entire western Aleutian Islands area.